akuakorkor/TEAM-FIJI_LPI/README.md

 # 6. Deployment

 Sharing Insights:

-    1. Compile findings into a comprehensive blog post.
+    1. Publish Link to Github repositoryfor the project.

     2. Share the analysis on platforms like Medium, LinkedIn, Dev.to, or a personal blog.

-    3.Use visualizations to make the insights accessible and understandable for a broad audience.
+    3. Use Power BI to deploy visualizations to make the insights accessible and understandable for a broad audience.

 Actionable Recommendations: